gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ComponentExt.md

 ## ComponentExt.GetComponentFromChildrenByName<T>(this Component, string) Method

 Try to get a component in a child of this Component by it's name.
-Equivelant to a foreach with GetComponentsInChildren
+Equivalent to a foreach with GetComponentsInChildren

 ```csharp
 public static T GetComponentFromChildrenByName<T>(this Component component, string componentName)